haduyenhoa/flickrAPI/README.md

 Technical points:
 - Application support iOS8.0 or more recent.
 - Images are downloaded asynchronously and saved into a cache (capacity: 500 images).
 This is in memory cache, we can create multi level cache for better use.
+- Application does not use 3rd code (from cocoapods for example), so to run it, just open with XCode and launch on a simulator.

 Screen shoot:
 <p align="center"><img src="screenshot.png"></p>